GST return verification through OTP allowed

-New Delhi, April 27 (IANS) The government has provided relief to GST taxpayers from a physical visit to tax office for verification of digital signature required on return forms.
+New Delhi: The government has provided relief to GST taxpayers from a physical visit to tax office for verification of digital signature required on return forms.

 The Central Board of Indirect Taxes and Customs has allowed taxpayers to file return forms GSTR-1 and GSTR 3B through an electronic verification code (EVC) that would be a kind of one time password (OTP).
 This would eliminate the need to verify the returns forms filed by taxpayers through digital signature by visitation to GST offices.